cyphina/Cyber4AllWebapp/join-the-team-master/DEVLOG.md

     -Ran into a few bugs
         -Ran into a small issue with the controller update function.
 The parameter passed to updateOne() inside updateTask() should be an object without an id field.
         -Other bugs were just my own mistakes like writing the wrong ids when testing out my API
+5. Followed the tutorial on AngularJS
+6. Problem with cross-origin resource sharing
+7. Issue sending an array in the get request to sort